Sherie Rene Scott – a shining star of the Adelaide Cabaret Festival

 Although apologising for not being in full voice and containing perhaps a few “opening night” nerves, Scott has a captivating presence on stage.
 Backed only by a pianist and bass player, the audience is taken on a strange journey through a life of vegetarianism, opposable thumbs, Paul McCartney and the Dalai Lama.
 It’s a kooky story that takes a little while to settle, but keeps you on the edge of your seat with intrigue.

 The story is interspersed with a range of songs, filled with soul and a strong connection with the text.
-In a festival full of broadway standards, Scott’s set list is refreshingly full of lesser known pieces that have a central heart and emotion that continues to draw us in.“Sherie Rene Scott was a fitting finale to a fantastic festival and the cherry on the the broadway superstar treats we’ve indulged upon this year“
+In a festival full of broadway standards, Scott’s set list is refreshingly full of lesser known pieces that have a central heart and emotion that continues to draw us in.

 The quirky banter and fragility of Scott coupled with a sexy, sultry “knowingness” is a magical combination and her vocals soar to heights of musical enlightenment (she is buds with the Dalai Lama after all).

 A shout out must go to Alana Dawes on bass, one of the many musos provided by the Adelaide Art Orchestra.
 Dawes has a appeared in a couple of shows and is a joy to watch, evidently a superb musician and demonstrates a real connection to the music, which is thrilling.

 Difficult to describe yet every bit captivating, Sherie Rene Scott was a fitting finale to a fantastic festival and the cherry on the the broadway superstar treats we’ve indulged upon this year.

 Sherie Rene Scott (Adelaide Cabaret Festival)

 |Presented By:||Adelaide Cabaret Festival|